 The current and future use of our product candidates by us and our collaborators in clinical trials, expanded access programs, the sale of our products, or the use of our products under emergency use vehicles may expose us to liability claims inherent to the manufacture, clinical testing, marketing and sale of medical products.
 These claims might be made directly by consumers or healthcare providers or indirectly by pharmaceutical companies, our collaborators or others selling such products.
 Regardless of merit or eventual outcome, we may experience financial losses in the future due to such product liability claims.
 We have obtained commercial general liability insurance coverage for our clinical trials and the sale of commercial products.
 However, we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against all losses.
-If a successful product liability claims and our business operations could be impaired.
+If a successful product liability claim or series of claims is brought against us for uninsured liabilities or in excess of insured liabilities, our assets may not be sufficient to cover such claims and our business operations could be impaired.